How to use Twitter for Business - The Ultimate Guide 2018

 There’s a variety of research – for example:

 - Research by Buddy Media shows that tweets with less than 100 characters boost engagement by 17%.

-- TrackSocial.com have concluded that the perfect length for a tweet is around 100 characters.
+- TrackSocial.com has concluded that the perfect length for a tweet is around 100 characters.

 - Research by Dan Zarella showed that tweets that include links perform best between 120 – 130 characters.

 The message seems to be that shorter tweets are better for engagement – so even though there’s a new limit – don’t give in to the temptation to use it all!